TomasS666/browser-technologies-1920/README.md

 ### Functional
 #### Definition in this context
-Functional means that the core, the essence of what you want to enable for users to reach their goal, works.
-It doesn't have to be nice, fancy, it doesn't have to have flying elephants, shiny animations, paralax scrolling,
+Functional means that the core, the essence of what you want to enable for users to reach their goal, works, everywhere.
+It doesn't have to be nice, fancy, it doesn't have to have flying elephants, shiny animations, paralax scrolling, etc. No, every design has a many purposes, but underneath their most of the times it comes down to one primary goal, consisting of more, but with one sole purpose.

 #### My approach
+That purpose here is to be able to design your own shirt with text and color.
+What do you need to get there?

+I want the user to be able to at least change the color of the shirt, the color and size of the text on the shirt and maybe change the font.
+But how do I reflect these changes to the user in a manner that it works worldwide, even on the oldest phone?
+Javascript comes to mind when I want to reflect changes in a live preview kinda way.
+Of course you can use CSS hacks, SVG maybe up to some point, but I found out it's hard to scale up to the next layers if you fill your websites with CSS hack on top of another 3 CSS hacks.
+You keep patching and at some point it's your bottleneck.
+It starts to look like graceful degredation, but them from the bottom up to the modern browsers.
+Let me explain it like this, graceful degradation is the idealogy of giving a UX with great potential on the newest hardware and software, and then making it work on less high-end devices.

 #### Reflection and what I would've done next time